-PROMPT DESCRIPTION Run Flow Control Wizard?
+PROMPT DESCRIPTION Run Constant Pressure Wizard?
 Press the "Enter" key to go through the wizard.
 Press "Home" key to return to Home screen.
-GPM Measurement Multiplier This value allows the GPM SETPOINT 1 to be increased by a factor of 10 or a factor of 100.
-If the GPM SETPOINT 1 is set to 20 GPM, you can increase it to 200 GPM or 2,000 GPM by increasing this parameter.
-4-20 mA Sensor Range This is the maximum value of the GPM sensor being used.
-GPM Setpoint 1 The flow, in Gallons Per Minute (GPM), that the drive will attempt to maintain.
-Sleep Flow This value is added to the value GPM SETPOINT 1 .
-The combined flow is the value the drive will stop the motor load at and enter sleep mode.
-GPM Measurement Offset This is used to calibrate the flow that the VFD registers from transducer if a manual flow measurement is not equal to VFD reading.
-Wake Up Flow This value is subtracted from GPM SETPOINT 1 and is the flow when the VFD will start the motor load again.
-Sleep Frequency As Hz.
-This parameter value is added to the frequency set by the parameter MINIMUM FREQ .
-The combined value is the frequency at which drive will enter sleep mode when GPM is controlled at the set point.
+4-20 mA PSI Sensor Range This is the maximum value of the psi sensor being used.
+Phase Technologies sensors have a maximum value of 150 psi.
+PSI Setpoint The pressure, in psi, that the drive will attempt to maintain.
 Submersible Pump ENABLE THIS FEATURE WITH SUMBERSIBLE PUMPS.
 Frequency will ramp from stop to the value set by parameter MIN FREQUENCY in one second.
 Submersible pumps suffer damage to the thrust bearing if operated below 30 Hz for more than 1 second.
 Enable Restarts Controls the ability of the drive to automatically restart after a fault.
 Disable Manual Mode Disables manual operation of the drive through the keypad.
 Overcurrent Limit Setting for motor overload protection, Trip Class 10 curve.